super7ramp/croiseur/README.md

 ## Crosswords

 **Crosswords** is an application for generating and solving crossword problems.
-It provides a number of dictionaries and embeds a decent solver.
+It embeds a number of dictionaries and a decent solver.
 It is designed to be extensible: Dictionaries, solvers and even user interfaces can be added as plugins.